electrocret/LibreNMSAPIClient-Scripts/cli-lnmsa/README.md

 This script's objective is to make LibreNMS API calls accessible via CLI, and provide some basic output and filtering functionality.

-## Deficiencies
-- POST,PATCH, and PUT functions currently don't work because logic to pull the object being set out of parameters hasn't been written.

 ## Usage

 Basic command structure